Healthcare consumers face growing confusion about alternative payment models that promise better access and personalized care.

 Monthly Fees Replace Insurance Complexity

-Direct primary care operates on a straightforward monthly membership model that eliminates insurance billing entirely.
-Patients pay between $50 and $100 per month directly to their physician.
-This flat fee covers unlimited scheduled appointments, basic procedures like EKGs and minor biopsies, and direct communication with your doctor through phone, text, or email.
+Direct primary care operates on a straightforward flat monthly fee payment model that eliminates insurance billing entirely.
+Patients pay between $50 and $100 per month directly to their primary care physician through a DPC membership.
+This flat fee covers most primary care services, including unlimited office visits, basic procedures like EKGs and minor biopsies, and direct communication with your doctor through phone, text, or email for routine care.

 Wholesale Pricing Cuts Healthcare Costs